 One can never predict the market.
 That is one fact that we know about the stock market.
 Not one individual knows what the price will close on for any given day, for any given stock.
 I read an article the other day and it made me smirk – there has never been one person to buy a stock at it’s absolute lowest point only to sell it at it’s absolute highest point.
 This is why I don’t try to time or predict the market.

 Welcome back!
-After my first post, I am hoping things are heating up, especially due to over 12+ comments about strategy part one!
-I wanted a nice segway into this section, Part 2, on my trip to reduce taxes and invest MORE.
+After the first two posts, I can see now the heat coming from the articles and the insight that individuals are also providing through their comments.
+We all want to save on taxes, reduce the liability, invest more money and keep more of that money, which we earn through our sources of income.
+Here we are… Part 3 to reduce taxes and invest MORE.
 This is possible everyone, VERY possible.
-The first portion of my strategy was to maximize my 401(k) with my employer, which will result, in this first year, a savings of OVER $5,000!
+The first portion of my strategy was to maximize my 401(k) with my employer, which will result, in this first year, a savings of OVER $5,000 and the second portion of the strategy led to tax savings of over $1,000 MORE!
 However, as you guessed it, it does NOT end there.

 July dividend income figures may not pack the same punch and dollar amounts that June has to offer, but that doesn’t mean that we all weren’t making moves and CRUSHING IT during July.
 Almost every dividend income report we read during the month saw some form of major progress, personal records, or discussed how movers were made to increase future dividend income!
 To echo the point we made last month, we are doing everything we can to get through as many dividend income articles as we can each month.
 If you aren’t included in our monthly summary, it doesn’t mean we didn’t read your article and your exclusion is definitely not personal.
 It is just a time thing!
 With that being said, it is time to check out our July Dividend Income summary from all of YOU in the dividend growth investing community.